 We’ve lived in our current home for over 8 years and in that time our plumbing has been clogged more than it has not.
 Clay and I have discovered some plumbing fixes you can do yourself, including unclogging a blocked drain.
 That saves us time and money.
 We don’t have to wait on a plumber to fix a small problem and the products we use cost much less!

 We are brand ambassadors for Roto-Rooter and received complimentary product for review.
-We only endorse products and services I personally use.
+We only endorse products and services we personally use.
 All opinions are our own, formed through personal use.
 Your results may vary.

 Ok, now that the disclosure is out of the way, onto some diy plumbing fixes…

 Most kitchen sink clogs are from food going down the drain.
 Make sure you always scrape any leftover food into the trash before placing your dishes in the sink, to prevent clogged drains.

 If your kitchen sink does get clogged, try a product like Roto-Rooter Gel Clog Remover.
 It works on hair, soap scum and grease.
 Roto-Rooter Gel Clog Remover is safe to use in all pipes, septic systems and garbage disposals.

 To prevent grease clogs in your garbage disposal and kitchen sink, try using a product like Roto-Rooter Natural Enzyme Build-Up Remover.
 While it will not remove clogs or improve slow drains due to mineral deposits or tree roots, it will coat pipe walls and eliminate build up before a standing water clog forms.